 e.
 Solar Panels.
 Any active solar panels shall be flush with the roof or side wall of a dwelling and shall not be located in any required yard or upon any accessory structure.

 7. General Standards for Improvements and Structures Other Than Dwellings: The following general standards shall be satisfied in the construction and installation of improvements and structures other than the dwelling.
-Written approval for other improvements and structures is not required but shall comply with these standards.
+Written approval for other improvements and structures is not required, unless otherwise noted, but shall comply with these standards.
 The Corporation and members of the Corporation shall have the right to enforce these standards.

 a.
 Fencing.
 Fencing shall not be constructed closer to the street than the front elevation of the dwelling and shall be constructed with the finished side facing the lot line.
 In addition, on any corner Lot where the dwelling on an adjacent Lot does or will set perpendicular to the dwelling on the corner Lot, fencing along the rear and street side of the corner Lot shall not be constructed within the twenty-five feet (25’) street yard setback unless approved by Declarant.
 No livestock-type fencing material shall be used for construction of a fence within the Properties.

 b.
 Accessory Structures.
 Accessory structures such as storage sheds and playhouses shall be constructed of compatible and similar materials and design with the dwelling.
-These structures shall not exceed 120 square feet, be more than 10 feet in height, and shall not be located in the front or side yard setback or within 5 feet of any Lot line.
+These structures shall not exceed 120 square feet, be more than 10 feet in height, and shall not be located in the front or side yard setback or within 5 feet of any Lot line, unless a variance is requested and received from Declarant.

 c.
 Dog Kennels.
 Any dog run or kennel shall be adequately screened from view and shall not be located in the front yard or within 7.5 feet of any Lot line.
 Dog runs and kennels shall not be located in the front yard or side yard setback.